-You are likely reading this article because you are interested in the differences between the way poor vs rich people think and act so you can apply them in your own life.
-Right?
+You're likely reading this article because you're interested in the differences between the way poor vs rich people think and act.
+You'd probably like to apply the habits of the rich in your own life, right?
+Well, one thing stands out - it starts with a rich mindset.

 One of my favorite quotes of all time is from Dale Carnegie.
 "Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all."

-Having a rich mindset is ultimately about growth and persevering until you reach your desired outcome.
+Having a rich mindset is ultimately about self-growth and persevering until you reach your desired outcome.
 The best place to begin?
-Understanding the poor vs rich.
+Understanding the rich vs poor mindset.

-Ready to learn what sets the two apart?
+Ready to learn what sets apart the rich mindset vs poor mindset?
+Let's dive in!

+If you've spent any time on social media such as Instagram, Facebook, and YouTube, you've no doubt seen people posting content about their incredibly lavish lifestyles.
 For some, the images are real.
-But for others, behind the scenes is a lot of debt, poor credit, and zero savings.
+But for others, behind the scenes, there's a lot of debt, poor credit, and zero savings.

-Someone with a poor person's mindset believes that life has thrown them never been seen before challenges that are impossible to overcome.
+Someone using habits of the poor mindset believes that what life has thrown them has never been seen before and their challenges are impossible to overcome.
+They may also feel judgment towards those that are rich.

 What this person fails to realize is that everyone goes through rough patches.
 Oprah didn't rise to where she was without facing major personal and professional challenges, and neither did the likes of the late and great Kobe Bryant.

-Instead, they had a wealth mentality, and below, we'll walk through certain habits that rich people have that sets them apart from the rest.
+Instead, they had a wealth mentality, and below, we'll walk through certain habits that rich people have that set them apart from the rest.

-10 Rich people habits to start emulating now
+10 Rich mindset habits to start emulating now

-Now that you know the difference between poor vs rich mindsets, let's get into specific rich mindset habits that you can start working on today.
+Now that you know the difference between the rich vs poor mindset, let's get into specific rich mindset habits that you can start working on today.

 1. Rich people always have a vision